EntelectChallenge/2018-TowerDefence/game-rules.md

 * Under construction character: **d**

 #### Attack Building:
-An offensive building, fires straight line missiles toward the opposing side.
+An offensive building fires straight line missiles toward the opposing side.
 This is the primary method of damaging the opposing player's buildings and home base.
 The attack building has a firing rate, it will fire a missile every **3** turns after it has been successfully built.

 **Attack building details:**